yaaminiv/yaaminiv.github.io/about.md

 permalink: /about/
 ---

-## The Lab Notebook of Yaamini R. Venkataraman, a graduate student in the Roberts Lab at the University of Washington, Seattle.
+## The Lab Notebook of Yaamini R. Venkataraman, a Ph.D student in the Roberts Lab at the University of Washington, Seattle.

 *The short version:*